 Follow these simple rules in order to avoid your loved one’s negative reactions:

 A well rested carer is an effective carer.
 You have to recharge your batteries and take a break from everyday worries once in a while.
-Try to organise your time and get at least few hours just for yourself to take care of your own needs.
+Try to organise your time and get at least a few hours just for yourself to take care of your own needs.
 Don’t isolate from society, don’t give up your social life, meet your friends from time to time.

 Don’t be afraid to ask for help.
 If you don’t have anyone close to carry out your duties, try to find someone else – maybe there are organizations near you that could offer help.
 Some of the organizations gather volunteers or professional caregivers, who might attend to your loved one for a couple of hours.
-Don’t try to deal with everything on your own – it can be more than you can take.
+Don’t try to deal with everything on your own – it may be more than you can take.